bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

 Client-side helper that wraps a string so it fits within a given pixel width using the provided font.
 Long words are wrapped character-by-character if necessary.
+Existing newline or tab characters reset the line width calculation.

 **Parameters**